Chart Color Schemes

 Hastings features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 64.0% of all households, including 22.1% couples with children, 25.6% couples without children, and 15.1% single parent families.
-Non-family households constitute the remaining 36.0%, with lone person households at 33.3% and group households comprising 2.8%.
-The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.
+Family households comprise 64.0% of all households, including 22.1% couples with children, 25.6% couples without children, and 15.1% single parent families.
+Non-family households account for the remaining 36.0%, with lone person households at 33.3% and group households making up 2.8% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6 people.

 Frequently Asked Questions - Households